Home Open Back Headphone Reviews The Koss KPH30i Will Change YOUR Life!!

 What about it stands out?

 I can’t really point out a single flaw with it.
-This is outrageous considering its price.
+This is outrageous, again, considering its price.

-It’s the one thing that most audiophiles agree on unless you’re this goofball:
+It’s the one thing that most audiophiles and regular people agree on; unless you’re this goofball:

 It’s one of those things that can only be appreciated in retrospect.